-The CCCC Libraries consist of the Lee County Campus Library (Sanford), the Harnett County Campus Library (Lillington), and the Chatham Community Library (Pittsboro).
-The Chatham Campus Library merged with the Pittsboro Public Library in September 2010 to form a joint-use library located on the Pittsboro campus.
+The CCCC Libraries consist of the Lee Campus Library (Sanford), the Harnett Campus Library (Lillington), and the Chatham Community Library (Pittsboro).
+The Chatham Campus Library merged with the Pittsboro Public Library in September 2010 to form a jointuse library located on the Pittsboro campus.
 CCCC is pleased to work with Chatham County in this capacity to provide library services to our students and to the Chatham community.
-All libraries provide assistance to students, faculty, and community patrons.
+All libraries provide resources and assistance to students, faculty, and community patrons.
 Library cards are required for everyone to borrow materials.
-For students, the student ID card is also a library card.
+For students at the Lee and Harnett campuses, the student ID card is also the library card.
 Students will need to register and activate their student ID for use as a library card at the circulation desk.
-Students at the Chatham campus should activate their student ID for use as a library card at the main office on campus.
-At the Sanford and Lillington campus libraries, community patrons are issued a community card free of charge.
+Students at the Chatham campus should register for a separate library card at the circulation desk.
+Please let the library staff know that you are a CCCC student.
+At the Sanford and Lillington campus libraries, community patrons should present a current driver's license or other valid photo ID to obtain a library card.
 Library hours and phone numbers are: